Río Tercero explosion: Investigation

-At approximately 8:50 AM, a tank of TNT caught fire in the cargo plant, followed by others.
+At approximately 8:50 am, a tank of TNT caught fire in the cargo plant, followed by others.
 The cargo plant shed stored approximately 200 tanks of explosives, stored in two separated groups, the biggest one of TNT, and the smaller one of hexolite.
 There also were projectiles without a fuze.
 Minutes before the fire started, Emilio Ostera, the supervisor, saw a person dressed as a soldier near the tank, even though he did not have any reason to be there.
 Ostera and other workers tried to put out the fire, but then the cargo plant shed exploded, and the shock wave flung Ostera approximately 80 m away, seriously injuring him.

-At 8:55 AM, the first two explosions happened simultaneously, leaving two craters, one bigger than the other.
+At 8:55 am, the first two explosions happened simultaneously, leaving two craters, one bigger than the other.
 The official chemical forensic team (engineers Yorio, Sicilia, Zanoni and Rodríguez) determined that the fire could not have detonated the TNT and hexolite, and established that a detonator and a reinforcer must have been used.
 The two initial explosions had a differential power, so the smaller one could counter the biggest, and redirect the shock wave to the southeast.
 This direction was picked because there would not be anyone on the southeastern area of the factory at that moment of the day.
-It was pay day, so most workers were on the western area collecting their wages, and the rest would be on the dining hall, also on the west, because their break started at 9:00 AM.
+It was pay day, so most workers were on the western area collecting their wages, and the rest would be on the dining hall, also on the west, because their break started at 9:00 am.

 The accounting forensic team also determined that in the Río Tercero Military Factory there was much less ammunition stored than was registered in their books.
-Between 23,405 and 49,000 ammunition was missing, between one third and two thirds of the declared total number.
+Between 23,405 and 49,000 pieces of ammunition were missing, between one third and two thirds of the declared total number.